robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

     * But now the FPGA LEDs are connected to **Lightweight HPS-to-FPGA** (*LWHPS2FPGA*) Bridge
     * The FPGA Configuration must be changed to reconnect the FPGA LED...
     * The required `.rbf` Configuration file ("*gpiConf.rbf*") is pre-installed on the home directory (*~*)
-    * Execute following command to **re-configure the FPGA Fabric** with this FPGA Configuration file:
+    * Execute the following command to **re-configure the FPGA Fabric** with this FPGA Configuration file:
         * For the *Terasic* DE10 Standard Board
           ```bash
           FPGA-writeConfig  -f gpiConfStd.rbf